Safe-DS/DSL/docs/stdlib/safeds/data/tabular/transformation/TableTransformer.md

 Learn a transformation for a set of columns in a `Table` and transform another `Table` with the same columns.

-??? quote "Source code in `table_transformer.sdsstub`"
+??? quote "Stub code in `table_transformer.sdsstub`"

     ```sds linenums="8"
     class TableTransformer {